nccurry/12tet/README.md

 console.log(ionian.chordBases) // [ 'maj', 'min', 'min', 'maj', 'maj', 'min', 'dim' ]

 // Create a new Aeolian Mode instance
-// Using the more specific Mode class provides better type checking const aeolian = new AeolianMode()
+// Using the more specific AeolianMode class provides better type checking const aeolian = new AeolianMode()

 // Interact with a specific Aeolian key